News Story

 Everyone knows reading expands worlds, sharpens minds, and fuels creativity.
 But fewer of us are making time for it.
 We’re joining the nation to Go All In.

-2026 is the National Year of Reading - reconnecting reading with the things that already inspire us – from playlists and football matches to films, food and family time.
-It’s reading that fits how we live, not the other way around.
-We challenge you to explore how you can join the movement at home, in your setting, or across your community.
-The National Year of Reading will come to life through thousands of moments – big and small – that invite people to read, listen, share and connect and we're delighted that in 2026, Chichester will play a leading regional role in the Government’s National Year of Reading, with a year-long, city-wide programme for all ages to reconnect with the joy, confidence and opportunity that reading brings.
+2026 is the Government's National Year of Reading - reconnecting reading with the things that already inspire us, from playlists and football matches to films, food and family time.
+Chichester will play a leading regional role, with a year-long, city-wide programme for all ages to reconnect with the joy, confidence and opportunity that reading brings.

 Go All In

-1. Against a black background, text reads 'Roald Dahl's The BFG'.
+2. Against a dark blue background, text reads 'Roald Dahl's The BFG'.
 'Roald Dahl' is in white, with 'The BFG' in a magical, shimmering type with pink, purple, orange and teal glowing and blending throughout.
 The texture of the text is like a tree trunk or branch.

 Festival Theatre